kfirfitousi/arous-style/README.md

 # Configuration

-### Environment variables
+### Environment Variables

-For a quick start, rename `.env.local.example` to `.env.local` and open it.
-This file contains all the neccessary configurations for this project.
+For a quick start, rename `.env.local.example` in the project root to `.env.local` and open it.
+This file contains all the neccessary environment variables for the project.

 <details><summary>NEXT_PUBLIC_CONTENTFUL_SPACE_ID</summary>